marioy47/blog-site/posts/install-setup-exe-django-project/index.md

 This will create a directory for our project, `cd` into it and initialize a virtual environment.

-> As a side note. `pipenv --rm` removes the current environment

 Notice how the prompt changes, adding `(django-first-app)` at the begening of it.

 This tell us that we're using a virtual environment and that the name of the virtual environment is `django-first-app`.